How to streamline the business travel booking process?

 The lack of systematization of processes related to business travel negatively affects:

-• Cost control - Without a structured process, it's difficult to track travel expenses in real time.
-This typically leads to budget overruns and makes it difficult to negotiate favourable rates with hotels or airlines.
+• Cost control Without a structured process, it's difficult to track travel expenses in real time.
+This typically leads to budget overruns and makes it difficult to negotiate favorable rates with hotels or airlines.
 This situation also prevents taking steps to optimize business travel expenses.

-• Efficiency and time saving - Your team spends a lot of time and energy searching for and comparing flight and hotel deals, as well as completing travel-related paperwork.
-This wastes countless hours each month that could be spent on other, more important tasks that impact the company's growth.
+• Efficiency and time saving Your team spends a lot of time and energy searching for and comparing flight and hotel deals, as well as completing travel-related paperwork.
+This wastes countless hours each month that could be spent on other, more significant tasks that impact the company's growth.

 • Satisfaction and comfort of traveling employees – complex procedures and the need to spend private money on business trips lead to frustration, reduce the comfort of business trips, and may negatively impact efficiency.